flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Incidentally, the talk also raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
-This is funny because years ago I started learning to play violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using read and green lights.
-Initially I didn't know what in-tune and out-of-tune sounded like, or where to position my fingers to create the correct sounds.
+This is funny because years ago I decided to pick up violin violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using read and green lights.
+Initially I didn't know what in-tune and out-of-tune sounded like, or where exactly to position my fingers to create the correct sounds.
 The tuner gave me the feedback I needed to make corrections.
 Using the tuner is what actually helped me learn how to listen.

 One more counter-example: I am a photographer.
 My instrument, if you want to call it that, is the camera.
 I have a professional camera, and